By Amira Pollock

 In improv, not everything goes according to plan, so you can learn to hone the willingness to take strategic risks and rebound from mistakes.
 From deadlines getting moved up, to phone calls from frustrated clients, to being asked unanticipated questions, learning quick thinking strategies can equip you to better handle work’s daily hiccups.
 And when Plan A fails, improv training promotes recovering from mistakes and pivoting with speed so you can move on to Plan B.

 Examples of how improv training has helped my clients include an HR professional who became a better listener when beforehand her colleagues complained she didn’t seem to truly hear them; a manager who was able to overcome a technology fail in his presentation; an employee who can better navigate workplace conflicts; and many managers who now incorporate improv activities learned from my class into their staff meeting to enhance team cohesion.
-People and scenarios are unpredictable; improv provides you with tools to respond to the unexpected.
+People and scenarios are unpredictable; courses like Business Improv – Think on Your Feet in the Workplace, provide you with tools and practice to respond to the unexpected.

 Amira Pollock is an instructor for the Center for Professional Education and a leadership/communication coach and frequent presenter for the Texas MBA+ Leadership Program, McCombs School of Business, at The University of Texas at Austin.
 She will be a speaker at SXSW 2020.